Incompatibility of optimized protection of entanglement and teleportation fdelity in the presence of decoherence: Optimized protection of entanglement and TF in the presence of decoherence using the technique of WMRWM

+Where subscript $1 (2)$ represents Alice's (Bob's) qubit.
+The TF and concurrence of initially prepared maximally entangled state are unity.
+When Alice sends the $2$nd qubit to Bob through the environment, it interacts with the environment.
+As a result, the shared state becomes a mixed entangled state having smaller amount of concurrence and TF~\cite{CCAA_12,YE_09,SMAHWRD_08,PCHLMK_19,PM_13,OLL_02,PCPS_07,BHHH_00, Bandyopadhyay_02}.

+To protect quantum correlation and its application in different information processing tasks, e.g., teleportation in the presence of ADC, the technique of WMRWM had been proposed~\cite{PM_13,QTYW_14,KLKK_12}.
+According to the technique of WMRWM, a positive-operator-valued-measurement (POVM),

-has been performed.
-Here, $p_i$ is the strength of weak measurement.
-Weak measurement can be experimentally realized by reducing the sensitivity of the detector, i.e., the detector never clicks if the qubit is in the state $|0\rangle_i$ and clicks with probability $p_i$ if the qubit is in the state $|1\rangle_i$~\cite{KCRK_09, LJKK_11, KLKK_12, PM_13}.
-Here, $W_{i,0}$ corresponds to the case when the detector does not click.
-Therefore, the weak measurement $W_{i,0}$ maps the initial state $\rho_i$ towards $|0\rangle_i$ which remains unaffected by ADC.
-After decoherence acting on the respective systems, a reverse weak measurement,
+has been performed on the $i$th ($i\in\{1,\,2\}$) qubit to minimize the effect of ADC.
+Here, $p_i$ is the strength of weak measurement, and $\overline{p}_i=1-p_i$.
+Weak measurement can be experimentally achieved by reducing the sensitivity of the detector, i.e., the detector never clicks if the qubit is in the state $|0\rangle_i$, and clicks with probability $p_i$ if the qubit is in the state $|1\rangle_i$~\cite{KCRK_09, LJKK_11, KLKK_12, PM_13}.
+Therefore, the weak measurement $W_{i,0}$ maps the initial state $\rho_i$ towards $|0\rangle_i$, which remains unaffected by ADC.
+After the effect of decoherence on the respective systems, a reverse weak measurement,

 has been performed on the $i$th qubit.
-Here, $q_i$ is the strength of reverse weak measurement.
-Finally to protect quantum properties optimally, maximization is taken over the parameter $q_i$.
-Note that in the realization of weak measurement, the protocol fails when the detector clicks.
-Therefore, the technique of WMRWM is associated with success probability which corresponds to the failure to register the qubit by the detector.
-Similar to the Sec.~\ref{Sec_ADC}, here, two different scenarios have been considered.\\
+Here, $q_i$ is the strength of reverse weak measurement, and $\overline{q}_i=1-q_i$.
+Interestingly, the effect of $R_{i,0}$ is opposite to $W_{i,0}$.
+Finally, optimal protection of different quantum properties from ADC has been calculated from their maximization w.r.t. the parameter $q_i$.
+Note that weak measurements are associated with the success probability of undetected qubits by the detector.
+The case has been discarded when a qubit is detected either during the measurement of $W_{i,0}$ or $R_{i,0}$.
+Therefore, the success probability of WMRWM technique is associated with the failure of registering a qubit by the detector.
+In the present work, we have considered two different scenarios, e.g., {\it scenario-I} where one of the systems, say, $2$nd qubit interacts with the environment, and {\it scenario-II} where the decoherence has been applied on both qubits.\\

-{\it Scenario I} : Here, decoherence acts on the $2$nd qubit.
-To protect quantum features of the initial state $|\psi\rangle_{12}$ of Eq.~(\ref{state_in}), Alice makes weak measurement $W_{2,0}$ on the $2$nd qubit with strength $p_2$.
-As a result of weak measurement, Alice sends the following state to Bob,
+{\it Scenario I} : For the purpose of teleportation, Alice sends the $2$nd qubit prepared in the state of Eq.~\ref{psi}~(\ref{phi}) to Bob through the environment.
+To protect the quantum feature during flight, Alice makes a weak measurement $W_{2,0}$ on the $2nd$ qubit, and the combined state becomes